Home

 I believe it's possible that left over smells from the dogs that used to live there are making things worse than they would have been.
 In any case, as you can see, moving to a new house can be extremely stressful for your cat.

-The proper way to introduce a cat to a new home is to start in one room that has been set up with a litter box, food and water, a bed, and favorite toys.
+The best way to introduce a cat to a new home is to start in one room that has been set up with a litter box, food and water, a bed, and favorite toys.

 That one room will be your cat's only home for the first few days while she settles in.
 Let her get used to the new sights, smells and sounds from within the safety of that room.